 Construction is estimated to cost Rs 6,000 crore and will take 54 months to complete, the statement said.

 VBSL, a northward extension of the existing Bandra-Worli Sea Link running along the western coast of the island of Mumbai, will be an eight-lane highway, approximately 10 kms in length, connecting the western suburbs of Versova and Bandra.

+The main sea link will include a cable-stayed bridge section and a balanced-cantilever section for navigational purposes.
 It will also include two intermediate connectors, which will connect the sea link to the mainland and serve areas between Versova and Bandra, including Juhu and Koliwada.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)